mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Remove the exposition-only concept _`possibly-packed-in-matrix`_ that was introduced in R1, as it is overly restrictive.
 (Input matrices never need to have unique layout, even if they are not packed.)

-* Revision 2 to be submitted 2024-11-15
+* Revision 3 to be submitted 2024-11-15

-    - [x] Remove rank-1 and rank-k update overloads without a `Scalar alpha` parameter.
+    * Remove rank-1 and rank-k update overloads without a `Scalar alpha` parameter.
 Retain rank-1 and rank-k update overloads with this parameter.

-    - [ ] Constrain "linear algebra value type" to be neither `mdspan` nor an execution policy (`is_execution_policy_v<Scalar>` is `false`).
+    * Constrain "linear algebra value type" to be neither `mdspan` nor an execution policy (`is_execution_policy_v<Scalar>` is `false`).
 This will prevent ambiguous overloads, even if we retain overloads without `Scalar alpha` or add them later.

-    - [x] Add nonwording sections motivating this change.
+    * Add nonwording sections motivating this change.

 # Abstract